Heading home after dropping the kids off at school and nursery, there was an unusual traffic jam around the Red Cross charity shop parking.

 …and spent only half of what Dadonthebrink guessed when I showed him my haul in the evening.
 I’m pretty pleased!

 Why shop in a Charity Shop for your Christmas present?

 Would I do it if money was no object?
 I feel like saying yes, because it feels like good karma, but I jotted down a little list of what it means to shop in a charity shop.
 It is definitely a more complex issue than just saving money.

 Christmas shopping in a Charity shop is…

 … is fun and frustrating at the same time.
 You definitely have to be in a mood for it.

 … a treasure hunt, looking for the unique items donated, that someone obviously felt attached enough to not to want to throw away;

-… a bargain hunt, happening on some amazing prices, most of the time.
+… a bargain hunt, finding some amazing prices, most of the time.
 (Then laughing at the prices where they obviously got it totally wrong and are charging near enough the new price for a day-to-day item.)

 … being a good eco citizen, giving items a new home, a new life and saving them from landfill.
 Just think of all the energy and resources you are saving, by buying pre-loved!